 'Vivid hues and lively tones work well in rooms that are made for entertaining or see a lot of activity, such as kitchens,' says Ruth Mottershead, Little Greene's Creative Director.
 'A pop of bright, rich contrasting color is a great way add impact and an element of surprise to an otherwise muted scheme.'

-Here, a painted wall in a bold shade of green - Sage and Onions by Little Greene – adds a welcome touch of vibrancy to a neutral kitchen scheme.
+The bold painted wall in this green kitchen – Sage and Onions by Little Greene – adds a welcome touch of vibrancy to an otherwise neutral scheme.
 You don't necessarily have to paint a large space in a strong shade either.
 Even just a small section of wall in a contrasting color is enough to give a space a welcome lift.

-A relatively straightforward (and oh-so classic) way to give your kitchen a smart new look is to add wall paneling.
-Try experimenting with different panel widths and layer the look with a special backsplash in a contrasting color.
+When planning a kitchen makeover, a relatively straightforward (and oh-so classic) way to give your space a smart new look is to add wall paneling.
+Try experimenting with different panel widths, and layer the look with a special backsplash in a contrasting color.

-'If you're painting a kitchen, bear in mind that you'll see some wear and tear over time and so it's important to opt for a paint that can resist oil or food splashes and can be wiped clean easily, too,' advises Helen Shaw, Benjamin Moore UK Director.
+'If you're painting a kitchen, bear in mind that you'll see some wear and tear over time, so it's important to opt for a paint that can resist oil or food splashes and can be wiped clean easily, too,' advises Helen Shaw, Benjamin Moore's Director.

 'Eggshell or acrylic is the perfect choice for this, it's easily cleaned, and stains will wash off to ensure a long lasting and fresh look,' adds Helen.